Australian rules football in England: Varsity matches between Oxford and Cambridge

 After the war, in 1921, the Oxford University-Cambridge University Varsity match between expatriate Australian students became an annual contest.
-This game is still played, and is the longest running Australian rules fixture outside Australia.
+This game is still played, and it is the longest-running Australian rules fixture outside Australia.
 The match is an official Varsity competition.
 Over the years, some distinguished Australians to have played in the match include Mike Fitzpatrick, Chris Maxwell, Joe Santamaria, Sir Rod Eddington and Andrew Michelmore.

 Second World War matches

 The AIF played a match in 1940 between the "Impossibles" and the "Improbables".

-When the RMS Moreton Bay returned to England after 1941 it played in advertised matches at Portsmouth.
+When the returned to England after 1941 it played in advertised matches at Portsmouth.

 RAAF (Sunderland) vs RAF Mount Batten was played in 1943 in Plymouth.
 In November of the same year, a game was played in Sussex between No.11 Personnel despatch and Reception centre team based in Brighton vs RAAF Headquarters from London.

 Teams representing RAAF, Headquarters vs Sunderland, met in Hyde Park in 1944 in front of a sizeable crowd.
 Headquarters defeated Sunderland 12.7 (79) to 5.4 (34).

-In 1945 HMAS Australia defeated RAAF at Dulwich 11.12 to 10.5.
+In 1945, defeated RAAF at Dulwich 11.12 to 10.5.

-In 1948 Australia's champion axemen team announced its plans to introduce Australian rules football into England.
+In 1948, Australia's champion axemen team announced its plans to introduce Australian rules football into England.